abdul-rasheed1/odin_form/README.md

-2.getting the background image to fill the first part of the page was initially not easy
-	I solved this by going to w3schools and looking at how the background image is used and i realized that using background size property with cover value did the trick
+2.getting the background image to fill the first part of the page was initially not easy I solved this by going to w3schools and looking at how the background image is used and i realized that using background size property with cover value did the trick

+3. Getting the div to be transparent without dimming everything withing it I solved this by using the rgba() color function in css where the alpha allowed me to adjust opacity

+4. I also figured out how to import fonts from google fonts

+   The project is almost done now at least with the ui i'm planning on adding some validations to the forms going forward